This is how much money you need to make to live alone in Calgary

-You can find cheaper options if you opt for less data or opt for more wallet-friendly phone companies, but the Big Three in Canada (Bell, Telus, and Rogers) don’t come cheap!
+You can find cheaper options if you opt for less data or more wallet-friendly phone companies, but the Big Three in Canada (Bell, Telus, and Rogers) don’t come cheap!

-If you’re living and working downtown, you might be able to forgo a monthly pass and opt to buy one-way transit tickets as needed.
-Lots of Calgarians opt to walk or bike to work, but with winter fast approaching, fewer people are using that option.
+If you’re living and working downtown, you might be able to forgo a monthly pass and choose to buy one-way transit tickets as needed ($3.60 per ticket).
+Lots of Calgarians walk or bike to work, but in the winter months, this is a less desirable option.

-Considering how these costs are already adding up, maybe it’s worth investing in a bike, but be careful that it’s not stolen.
-Calgary’s bike thieves never sleep.
+Considering how these costs are already adding up, maybe it’s worth investing in a bike.

-Taking in Numbeo’s average Calgary prices for the basic market items, being purchased once a week, comes to a total monthly average of $306.56 for a single person in their 20s or 30s on a basic diet.
+Taking Numbeo’s average Calgary prices for the standard market items, being purchased once a week, a total monthly grocery average comes to $347.28 for a single person in their 20s or 30s on a basic diet.

 A lot of people move to the city for the culture and the nightlife, and Calgary is no exception, but seeing your bill might make you think twice about going out.

-So, one evening of dining out will cost $91.50.
-Assuming that’s not the only night you head out, and perhaps you join friends for a couple of brunches, and maybe a movie night or two, you’re looking at about $250 per month.
+So, one evening of dining out will cost $99.
+Assuming that’s not the only day you head out, and perhaps you join friends for a couple of brunches, go to a concert, and maybe see a movie night or two, you’re looking at about $300 per month – at least.